Llangors: Description

-Llangors lies a few miles east of Brecon, between Bwlch and Brecon on the B4560, just off the A40, and is home to the largest natural lake in southern Wales, Llangorse Lake.
+Llangors lies a few miles east of Brecon, between Bwlch and Talgarth on the B4560, just off the A40, and is home to the largest natural lake in southern Wales, Llangorse Lake.
 Nant Cwy, a small stream, runs through the village before emptying into the lake.

 Llangors is a popular tourist destination and offers visitors a variety of activities: boating, canoeing, sailing, windsurfing, coarse fishing, bird watching, pony trekking, hill walking and indoor climbing.

 There has been a long history of settlement at Llangorse.
 A dug-out canoe dating from around AD 800 was found in 1925 and is now on display in Brecon Museum.
-The church, St.Paulinus, dates back to the 15th century, but the font has been dated to around 1300 and the earliest records of a church building on the site date back to 1121.
+The church, St Paulinus, dates back to the 15th century, but the font has been dated to around 1300 and the earliest records of a church building on the site date back to 1121.

 Today the village has a primary school which serves a number of surrounding villages, a community centre, and two pubs; and closer to the lake a shop, restaurant, caravan and camping sites and the Crannog Visitor Centre.

 The church of St Paulinus is a grade II* listed building.

 The Llangors community also includes the small villages and settlements of Llanfihangel Talyllyn, Talyllyn, Pennorth, Cathedine, Llangasty Talyllyn and Llanywern.